-The oversupply of single family housing units during the boom years, the tightening credit market, as well as record job losses and home foreclosures, are creating an unfavorable environment for housing recovery.
+The Great Recession had a negative impact on the housing sector in Florida.
+However, the housing recovery after the recession continues to show signs of improvement.
 As Graph 1.4 demonstrates, after peaking in 2004, the percent change in building permits issued in Florida has declined rapidly with a significant improvement between 2009 and in 2010.
-The annual number of building permits that peaked at 287 thousand in 2005 stands at only 42 thousand in 2011, which represents an 85 percent decline.
-In 2011, Florida real estate markets are starting to show signs of a slow recovery.
-The sale of existing homes seems to follow a similar pattern with a slight improvement beginning in 2008 and continued increase of 31 percent and 5 percent in 2009 and 2010, respectively, and further increasing by 8 percent through 2011.
-A continuing decline of median single family home prices in Florida, as well as an increase in foreclosures and short sales, are contributing to this increase in home sales.
-However, the overall recovery is based on the State's labor market, availability of credit markets and sell off of excess inventory.
+The annual number of building permits that peaked at 287 thousand in 2005 stood at only 42 thousand in 2011 (an 85 percent decline from 2005) but has now increased 53 percent over the 2011 levels to almost 65 thousand in 2012.
+In 2012, Florida real estate markets are starting to show signs of a steady recovery.
+The sale of existing homes seems to follow a similar pattern with a slight improvement (a lower decrease from the prior year's decrease) beginning in 2008 and continued increases ranging from 31 percent in 2009 to almost 9 percent in 2012.
+However, the overall recovery is based on the State's labor market, availability of credit markets, and sell off of excess inventory.

 Graph 1.4

-Percent Change: Florida Building Permits
+Year-Over-Year Percent Change: Florida Building

-and Home Sales
+Permits and Existing Home Sales